-The story behind four special heirloom gifts
+The story behind four special heirloom boxes

 The best commissions involve a creative and fluid interaction and understanding between the client and designer and this ‘Family Tree’ heirloom box project epitomises this process.

 Having previously commissioned Edward to make a chest of drawers and delighted with the outcome, our client asked Edward to consider designing four* gifts that would become heirloom pieces for her grandchildren.

 Starting with an open brief, it took a few months to finalise exactly what form this commission would take, during which time the basic concept was born: to incorporate the date of birth of three generations of the family within the design of our Murano veneer.